 - Master of Science in Human-Computer Interaction (Psychology)

 A cumulative undergraduate GPA of 3.0 or better is expected.
 If your GPA is below the minimum, you are not automatically disqualified from consideration.
-We consider the strength of the overall application: your educational and professional background, statement of purpose, resume, portfolio and letters of recommendation.
+We consider the strength of the overall application: your educational and professional background, statement as described below, resume, portfolio and letters of recommendation.

 An internet project portfolio is required by LMC and ID and is encouraged but not required by Interactive Computing.
 It is not required for the Psychology track.

 Tuition and fees for the program can be found on the bursar's website.
 Our tuition is higher than regular graduate tuition, so be sure to read down the tuition table to find MS-HCI.